New York Pass and tourist cards: complete guide 2026

 It is referred to as an all-inclusive pass, precisely because it includes virtually everything there is to do and see in New York City.

-It is statistically the most frequently purchased pass by those who decide to visit the city with an exploratory approach, when they want to see the many things the city has to offer while keeping costs affordable.
+It is statistically the most purchased by those who decide to visit the city with an exploratory approach, when they want to see the many things the city has to offer while keeping costs affordable.

 It works like this: you choose the duration of the pass - in versions of 1, 2, 3, 4, 5, 6, 7, 10 days validity, based on the length of your trip.